oguzey/questionnaire/README.md

 ## Project Structure
 1. The source code of the site is located in the [pyquestionnaire](./pyquestionnaire) directory.
 Also, there are [manage.py](./manage.py) for debugging the site and [setup.py](./setup.py) for installation the python code as a python library on the target machine.
 1. All files needed for deployment are located in the [deploy](./deploy) directory.
-There is a bash script [deploy.sh](./deploy.sh) to simplify the deployment process.
+In addition, there is a bash script [deploy.sh](./deploy.sh) to simplify the deployment process.
 1. The script [generate_ssl_data.sh](./generate_ssl_data.sh) is responsible for generating an SSL certificate, an SSL private key, and a Diffie-Hellman parameter which will be used by NGINX web-server to allow HTTPS connection establishing with clients.

 ## Deployment Details